deeedob/thesis/content/40_remote_plugins.md

 operate without a GUI (the missing head).
 For this part of the project, this implies a focus on backend processing.
-We move away from the traditional architecture of plugins and relay their communication and interaction through a specialized server.
+We move away from the traditional architecture of plugins and relay their communication and interaction through a specialized gRPC API.
 Ensuring stabillity across all desktop platforms is a critical requirement.

 ![Overview of Traditional Plugin Architecture](images/plugins_traditional.png){#fig:plug_tradition}